lev9/Push_swap/README.md

 *) the moves:

 sa : swap a - swap the first 2 elements at the top of stack a.
-Do nothing if there is only one or no elements).
+Do nothing if there is only one or no elements.

 sb : swap b - swap the first 2 elements at the top of stack b.
-Do nothing if there is only one or no elements).
+Do nothing if there is only one or no elements.

 ss : sa and sb at the same time.